FBI Virus is “Ransomware”

 I never thought I’d look back fondly on the days when malware just caused annoying pop-ups.
 The newest bug crawling the Web is called “ransomware,” and it holds your computer hostage until you pay a demanded ransom.
 The latest has several names: FBI Moneypak, Citadel Reveton or simply, Reveton Virus.

 The Internet Crime Complaint Center (IC3) is the result of a partnership between the FBI and the National White Collar Crime Center.
 Designed to give cybercrime victims an easy way to report crimes, they also assist law enforcement in obtaining evidence to prosecute culprits.
 The IC3 first began receiving complaints about Reveton Ransomware in 2011.
-They issued a warning about it on their website in May 2012 (www.ic3.gov/media/2012/120809.aspx).
-Today, the IC3 receives dozens of complains each day from all over the world.
+They issued a warning about it on their website in May 2012.
+Today, the IC3 receives dozens of complaints each day from all over the world.

 Most viruses activate after opening a file or attachment.
 Reveton is particularly insidious because it can install itself when a user simply clicks on a compromised website.
 It then locks down the computer by encrypting files on the hard drive or producing an inescapable black screen.
 A message is displayed directing the user to a bogus FBI, Department of Justice or IC3 website.
 The user is accused of a variety of Internet crimes, from illegal downloading of copyrighted materials to possession of child pornography.

-There are a multitude of variants of the malware, but in all cases the user is instructed to pay a penalty fine in order to unlock the computer, typically $100-200.
-Most versions demand that payment be made with pre-paid credit card, such as a Moneypak card (sold at Walgreens or Wal-mart) or an”Ultimate Game Card” which are no longer sold.
+There are a multitude of variants of the malware, but in all cases, the user is instructed to pay a penalty fine in order to unlock the computer, typically $100-200.
+Most versions demand that payment is made with pre-paid credit card, such as a Moneypak card (sold at Walgreens or Wal-mart) or an”Ultimate Game Card” which are no longer sold.

 Some variants of the virus turn on the computer’s webcam, recording video and displaying images back to the victim as an additional “we know who you are” scare tactic.
 Others disable current anti-malware and antivirus software.
 Once users have paid the “fines” or clicked through the warning message to investigate, it gets worse.
 The virus remains in the background, sending personal information to the hackers to be used in further crime, such as identity theft and capturing of credit card numbers or financial information.